 Learn How to Make Serious Money Blogging WITHOUT Writing Hundreds of Posts

 Users can simply enter their name and email, and they will be emailed the ebook.

 These are my favorite types of lead magnets because they flow well with the content.
 If the opt-in is related to the topic of the webpage (blog post), you can get a lot of subscribers this way.

 This sort of opt-in pops out above the fold of the site and makes the user opt-in or exit the pop up.
 There are many types of pop-ups, and you can control things like when they are shown and who sees them.
 They can ask for an email directly on the page or redirect the visitor to a separate landing page.

 These are the smoother, less aggressive brother of the pop up.
 Scroll boxes slide in from the sides of web pages and are easier to ignore.
 Like pop ups, these are set with display intent rules.
 They can be set to appear immediately, appear after a set number of seconds, or appear after a user has scrolled a certain percentage of the page.

 These are the big brother of the pop up.
 They are bold and take up the entire page.

 They force a decision and temporarily remove all other distractions.

-The smart bar hovers above or below the page and follows the readers as they navigate the site.
-These are very popular but the conversion rates aren't as good as some of the other options.
+These hover above or below the page and follow the readers as they navigate the site.
+These are very popular, but the conversion rates aren't as good as some of the other options.